XOR-LIFE/node-production/README.md

 sudo ufw status
 ```

-which now should return the follow:
+which now should return the following:
 ```
 Status: active